Antenatal classes help you to prepare for labour, the birth of your baby and becoming a parent.

 - pain relief

-- different types of births and interventions
+- different types of births (vaginal and caesarean)

 - preparation for becoming a parent